Frequently Asked Questions

 - Step 2: Calculate the day-of adjustment value (DOAV).
 A DOAV shall not be less than 0.60 or greater than 1.40.
 The DOAV is a ratio of (a) the average load of the first three hours of the four hours prior to the event to (b) the average load of the same hours from the days selected in accordance with Step 1 above.
 If either (a) or (b) are negative, the DOA is 1.0.

 - Step 3: Calculate the adjusted energy baseline (AEB). – When the EB is greater than zero, a service account AEB for a DSGS event is calculated by multiplying the EB by the DOAV.
-If the EB is less than zero in an hour, the AEB shall be equal to the EB (that is, DOAV treated as 1).
+If the EB is less than zero in an hour during the event, the AEB shall be equal to the EB (that is, DOAV treated as 1).

-- Step 4: Calculate the incremental load reduction.
-The incremental load reduction for each hour is the AEB minus the actual event load.
+- Step 4: Calculate the incremental load reduction achieved during the event.
+The incremental load reduction for each hour of the event is the AEB minus the load measured uring that hour.
 If this value is negative, the incremental load reduction in that hour shall be considered zero.

-If the participant has an interconnected device with export capability under the interconnection agreement, the participant may choose to count exported energy, up to their export rating, in the incremental load reduction calculation.
+If the participant has a grid-connected device with export capability under the utility’s interconnection agreement, the participant may choose to count exported energy, up to their export rating, in the incremental load reduction calculation.
 In that case, the baseline is modified to account for exported energy during non-event days and count exported energy in the incremental load reduction.

 -

 Demand Response (DR) providers enrolled in Option 2 receive incremental DR capacity incentive payments based on demonstrated capacity in excess of resource adequacy capacity commitments, if applicable.
-For example if a DR provider has a maximum RA capacity commitment of 10 MW and demonstrates capacity of 12 MW, the incremental demonstrated capacity is 2 MW.
+For example if a DR provider has a portfolio RA capacity commitment of 10 MW and demonstrates capacity of 12 MW, the incremental demonstrated capacity is 2 MW.
 DR providers shall allocate incentive payments between the DR provider and its participants pursuant to the terms and conditions agreed upon by the DR provider and participants.
 Demonstrated capacity is calculated based on resource availability and performance during a defined availability window.
-The DSGS incremental DR capacity prices vary by month and availability requirement, as shown in the following table.
+The incremental capacity incentive rates under option 2 vary by month and availability requirement, as shown in the following table.

-Incremental DR Capacity Prices by Month and Availability Requirement ($/MW)
+Incremental Capacity Prices by Month and Availability Requirement ($/MW)

 Month Every Day Non-Holiday Weekdays May $9,000 $7,200 June $9,300 $7,440 July $16,800 $13,440 August $18,000 $14,400 September $19,200 $15,360 October $10,500 $8,400 Season Total $82,800 $66,240 Reference Chapter 4 Section E of the DSGS Guidelines for more information on incremental demonstrated capacity calculations.

-Bonus Payment: DR providers will be awarded an additional 30 percent bonus applied to capacity incentives for Program Years 2023, 2024, 2025, and 2026.
-Additional bonuses in future years may be provided at CEC discretion.
+Bonus Payment: DR providers will be awarded an additional 30 percent bonus applied to capacity incentives for Program Years 2025, and 2026.
+Additional bonuses in future years may be provided at CEC’s discretion.

 -

-Virtual power plant (VPP) aggregators receive incentive payments based on demonstrated capacity of an aggregated VPP.
-VPP aggregators shall allocate incentive payments between the VPP aggregator and its participants pursuant to the terms and conditions agreed to between the VPP aggregator and participant.
+Storage Virtual power plant (VPP) aggregators receive incentive payments based on demonstrated capacity of a VPP during market-aware VPP events.
+Storage VPP aggregators shall allocate incentive payments between the storage VPP aggregator and its participants pursuant to the terms and conditions agreed to between the VPP aggregator and participant.
 Different levels of incentives are available for VPPs of varying durations (i.e. 2, 3, or 4 hours).
-Aggregators are eligible for a payment for demonstrated capacity at the varying monthly rates in the following table based on the capacity (kW) and duration (hours) demonstrated by the aggregator in each month.
+Storage VPP Aggregators are eligible for a payment for demonstrated capacity of a VPP at the varying monthly rates in the following table based on the capacity (kW) and duration (hours) demonstrated by the storage VPP aggregator in each month.

 -